spacemeshos/cosmic/Guide.md

 ### Known issues
 1. The name react-native was looked up in the Haste module map.

-	- Remove the haste-map-... files from your temp file and rebuild:
+Fix: remove the haste-map-... files from your temp file and rebuild:

 	``` rm -rf /tmp/haste-map-*```

 	or

 	```
 	yarn cache clean
 	watchman watch-del-all